Sonny Banks: Early life

-Banks was from Lee County in North-East Mississippi.
+Banks was from Lee County in north east Mississippi.
 He was born in the farming community at Birmingham Ridge, about halfway between Tupelo and Saltillo.

 Boxing career

 He fought Clay on 10 February 1962 in New York, and knocked him down for a count, although he went on to lose the match.

 Death

 Banks died on 13 May 1965 at the age of 24 from a head injury sustained three days earlier in a 9-round bout against Leotis Martin.
-His body was buried at Westlawn Cemetery in Wayne, Michigan.